Only have 1 minute? Here are 3 takeaways from the piece: • Under the National […]

-Evelina Necula takes education very seriously.
+Evelina Necula (#women in tech) takes education very seriously.
 So much so, that she became an education entrepreneur.

 Evelina leans on her marketing and B2B sales experience to scale the company.